salixzs/Consolix/README.md

 There are numerous packages covering some of aspects (color console, spinner, progress bar, input helpers, command and parameter parsers) and they are more extensive in that one thing they do.
 This package takes minimum necessary for simple tooling/app build and packs all these things in one convenient package.

-Package expects console application to be created as hosted application (introduced in .Net Core), using dependency injection and other possibilities usually available by default in ASP.NET applications.
+To use commands and parameter parsing/mapping to command properties, package expects console application to be created as hosted application (introduced in .Net Core), using dependency injection and other possibilities usually available by default in ASP.NET applications.
 This includes logging availability and configuration file usage, too.

 # Package provides: